whatisaphone/war/browse/README.md

 These are the game's classes and scripts, extracted from `scripts.obsp`.

+## `packages/`

+The resource packages contain the game's textures, audio, meshes, materials, objects, animations, etc. Sorry, these are too big to host on GitHub!
+You'll have to run the app and unpack them yourself.

 ## `saves/`

 These are a couple example save files, along with extracted versions.